 Seasonal posts are big for bloggers and today I’m sharing all my fall posts from 2011-2017.

 I decided it was time to do a recap of all my fall posts.
-Every year I do new seasonal home tours and projects with fall and Christmas being the biggest two seasons.
+Every year I do new seasonal home tours and DIY projects with fall and Christmas being the biggest two seasons.
 I was just going to do a recap of my posts from this year and last year and forget about those ugly photos from the past.
-But I thought it would be good to reflect on how far I’ve come.
+But I thought it would be good to reflect and reminisce on how far I’ve come in the blogging world.
 Sometimes we think we haven’t grown or progressed but with a blog it’s very obvious in photographs in how far we’ve come.
 And since I’ve recently shared my real life house tour with you, I shouldn’t be embarrassed at all about my first photos, right?
 We all have to start somewhere!

 I was recently published again in Country Sampler’s Autumn Decorating magazine and wanted to share it with you too.
 It’s still on newsstands if you want to pick it up.
 So many bloggers are featured in it.